tmtsoftware/csw/docs/src/main/commons/create-component.md

 In the example code, you'll notice we have added some functionality to start publishing events.
 We will cover the Event Service later.
 You can leave that code out for now.

-Next we'll add some command handling.
+Next we'll discuss handling commands.

 ## Receiving Commands

 A command is something that carries some metadata and a set of parameters.
 A component sends messages to other components using `commands`.
-Various kinds of commands are as follows:
+The three kinds of commands are as follows:

 -   Setup : Contains goal, command, or demand information to be used to configure the target OMOA component.